redstrate/redstrate.com/content/blog/linux-graphics-stack.md

 One will be through a typical desktop environment - in this case - KDE Plasma as well as a more barebones example, bare KMS.
 For both cases I will be using SDL2 instead of interacting with the Wayland layer itself, which will be the case for many games.
-This does not change much though, because unlike OpenGL - SDL2 does not really interact or intecept Vulkan functionality, apart from creating a Vulkan surface.
+This does not change much though, because unlike OpenGL - SDL2 does not really interact or intercept Vulkan functionality, apart from creating a Vulkan surface.

 I chose these two situations because one is your more typical desktop environment, where the compositor has to juggle many windows vying for presentation.
 The bare KMS example is more relevant to something like a game system, and we can see if